HighResMusicPlayer/hrmp/CONTRIBUTING.md

 All contributions are more than welcome !
 This includes bug reports, bug fixes, enhancements, features, questions, ideas, and documentation.

-This document will hopefully help you contribute to pgexporter.
+This document will hopefully help you contribute to hrmp.

 * [Legal](#legal)
 * [Reporting an issue](#reporting-an-issue)